Tuition

 Additional Scholarships

-The below scholarship applications are due on February 17, 2023.
+The below scholarship applications will open on December 16, 2025 and are due February 14, 2026.
 Please read the scholarship criteria and eligibility in detail; student eligibility varies based on the scholarship.
 If eligibility states that the recipient must qualify for financial aid, parents must complete the FACTS application.
-If you have questions, please contact ebrennan@reshs.org.
-Application notifications will be on a rolling basis beginning April 1, 2023.
+If you have questions, please contact ccastellucci@reshs.org.
+Application notifications will be on a rolling basis beginning April 1, 2026.

 - Christine Olender Fine Arts Scholarship